 AS A MOTORIST, WHAT ARE MY INSURANCE NEEDS?

-In purchasing auto insurance, you should take the following needs into account:
+Before purchasing auto insurance, you should consider the following:

 - Under the law, you must purchase no-fault “personal injury protection benefits.” “[See page 5] If you do not buy this coverage, you will be responsible for all of your own medical expenses — even if the other driver is at fault, and you may not have the right to sue the “at fault.”

-- If your vehicle has a value in excess of $500.00, you should purchase collision coverage.
-Again, if you do not have coverage of your own, you may well have no remedy in the event your car is badly damaged - even though the other driver is at fault.
+- If your vehicle is valued at more than $500.00, purchase collision coverage.
+If you don't have your own coverage, you may be out of luck should your car be badly damaged, even if the other driver is at fault.

 - Current state law requires a motorist to carry only $20,000.00 liability coverage.
 Many policies are written to provide maximum protection of only $20,000.00 per person to a maximum of $40,000.00 total for a single occurrence.
 This is inadequate to provide fair compensation to anyone you or your vehicle might seriously hurt, and, thus, inadequate to protect your own individual assets.
 You should strongly consider maintaining a higher level of liability coverage.

-If your family has good health insurance coverage, you may wish to coordinate your no-fault coverage with the health insurance.
-This can result in significant savings on your insurance premiums.
+If your family has good health insurance coverage, you may choose to coordinate your no-fault coverage with the health insurance.
+This can save you significant money on your insurance premiums.
 It also may create a “lien” issue if your employer has an ERISA health plan.

 WHICH OF MY LOSSES MUST MY INSURANCE COMPANY COVER?